Artists in Residence

 The acute hospital provides a fertile setting for art production and many of our artists in residence have responded to specific aspects of the hospital environment in making new work, such as Patricia Crossey’s Walking Wounded and Maria Casey’s Pyjama Series.
 These pieces are now part of the permanent art collection of the hospital.

-Artists are given a studio space in the WHAT Centre for a six–month period and are supported by WHAT staff to engage patients in University Hospital Waterford in collaborative art-making.
+Artists are given a studio space in the WHAT Centre for a six–month period and are supported by WHAT staff to engage patients and/or staff at University Hospital Waterford in participatory or collaborative art-making.

-Former artists in residence include Caroline Schofield, Lucy Hill, Patricia Crossey, Cormac Leane, Bernie Laherty, Gemma Hodge, Valerie Stone, Grace O’Meara, Mary Beth Meehan, Mark Roper, Brigid Teehan, Libby Seward, Caroline O’Sullivan, Maria Casey, Kevin O’Shanahan, Laura Fitzgerald, Emily Robyn Archer, Maria McKinney, Martin Fahy, Jeffrey Gormly, John Conway and Marie–Jeanne Jacob.
+Former artists in residence include Catherine Sweeney Browne, Ciara Harrison, Caroline Schofield, Lucy Hill, Patricia Crossey, Cormac Leane, Bernie Laherty, Gemma Hodge, Valerie Stone, Grace O’Meara, Mary Beth Meehan, Mark Roper, Brigid Teehan, Libby Seward, Caroline O’Sullivan, Maria Casey, Kevin O’Shanahan, Laura Fitzgerald, Emily Robyn Archer, Maria McKinney, Martin Fahy, Jeffrey Gormly, John Conway and Marie–Jeanne Jacob.

 Sligo born artist Maria Casey worked as a horticulturalist prior to studying Fine Art Sculpture at the Limerick School of Art and Design from where she graduated in 2000.
 Maria’s art practice is based on a response to different contexts and materials and she is drawn to working through artists’ residencies.